-Dunamis was age four when she had her first surgery to remove a brain tumor.
-15 years and four surgeries later, she finally received an accurate diagnosis: primitive neuro-ectodermal tumors (PNET).
-She shares how she positively copes and finds hope.
+Dunamis was 4 years old when she had her first surgery to remove a brain tumor.
+Years later, she finally received an accurate diagnosis.

 I’ve had four brain surgeries to remove brain tumors that kept coming back.
-I vaguely remember the first one because I was only four-years-old.
+I vaguely remember the first one because I was only 4 years old.
 My third surgery, at age 8, had the most impact.
 I was told my tumor was an ependymoma, a rare brain tumor.
 Also, the surgery was complex.
 I woke up barely able to move the right side of my body.

-My teen years were full of doctor’s appointments and occasional MRIs.
+My teen years were full of doctor’s appointments and occasional magnetic resonance imaging (MRI) scans.
 I was healthy enough to go to college out of state.
 I enjoyed it until late 2015 when I had a grand mal seizure and had to move back home.
 I finished my undergraduate degree online and graduated in May 2018.
 I started a summer job in June.

-Late June, I had an MRI as part of my routine check-up.
+In late June, I had an MRI as part of my routine check up.
 Something was wrong.
-I was referred to the NCI’s Neuro-Oncology Branch at NIH in Bethesda, Maryland, for furthering testing.
+I was referred to the NCI Center for Cancer Research's Neuro-Oncology Branch at NIH in Bethesda, Maryland, for furthering testing.
 There, I learned I had a tumor in my left frontal lobe.
 At first, I didn’t know how to react.
 I couldn’t believe the tumor was back after 15 years!

 I was about to start graduate school.
 I thought the worst parts of my life were behind me and my real life was finally beginning.
 The recurrence took a while to process.

 Getting an Accurate PNET Diagnosis

 I didn’t want to have another surgery because of the repercussions of the third one.
 I was almost paralyzed and diagnosed with epilepsy.
 Also, I had my hopes set on starting graduate school and taking classes on campus.
 Yet, my headaches got worse and I was often nauseated.